-This is a pull-out program available to children who qualify for support in the development of mathematical concepts and/or skills.
+This is available to children in grades 2-5 who qualify for support in the development of mathematical concepts and/or skills.

 Speech/Language Program

 This is a pull-out program available to those children who have been classified by the Committee on Special Education as requiring speech and/or language remediation.